vdbrink/vdbrink.github.io/node-red/node-red_home-assistant.md

   <img src="images_ha/nr_config_node.png" width="250px" alt="Configuration nodes in Node-RED"/>

 * Under the section 'On all flows' scroll to server and double-click on the Home Assistant element.
 * Define the *Base URL*, this must be the url where Home Assistant can be reached from Node-RED.
-If you run both in a docker, you need the name of the docker image as host name.
+If you run both in a docker in the same network, you can use the name of the docker image as host name.
 For example http://homeassistant:8123 Now Node-RED reach Home Assistant from inside the docker network.
-It's also possible to use the IP-address, but then it access it outside the docker and via the internal network which can act slower.
+It's also possible to use the IP-address, but this can change, and then it access it outside the docker and via your network which can act slower.

   <img src="images_ha/config_ha_server.png" alt="config Home Assistant server in Node-RED"/>